New compound can help SMA motor-neurons

 This site is dedicated to the memory of Federico Milcovich and all the people who died prematurely due to spinal muscular atrophy and other neuromuscular diseases.

-- - New treatments possibilities for SMA
+- - New compound can help SMA motor-neurons

 Why are you interested in the SMA?